gyng/book/articles/geotag/geotag.md

 1. Leave location tracking on your Android phone active
 2. Set your camera's clock to UTC
+3. Do a Google Takeout of your location data at the end of your trip

 [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) is used to fix timezones and add geotag information.